 - Make sure your sample class description is directly tied to your topic – don’t teach a painting class if you’ve talked about all your dance experience on your application.

 - Use bullet points or a list to keep your experience neat – for other sections, write grammatically correct paragraphs.

 - PROOFREAD your application!
 If you have any spelling or grammatical errors, you could be rejected automatically.
 Get another person to look over your application for errors and use Grammarly.

 - Sample class description tips – make sure to say what the class type is (one-time or short courses are probably best for the application), mention how you will help your students learn and what materials they need (if any).
+Make sure to answer ALL of the questions asked.
 Take a look at similar classes to your idea on Outschool by doing a search to get ideas (but don’t copy!).
 Also, look at the official OS application help linked above for a sample class description.